arashrostammazaheri-maker/Arash-Web/README.md

 1. Download and install [XAMPP](https://www.apachefriends.org/).
 2. Clone or download this repository into your `htdocs` directory.
 3. Start the **Apache** server from the XAMPP Control Panel.
-4. Open your browser and navigate to `http://localhost/YOUR-REPO-NAME/`.
+4. Open your browser and navigate to `http://localhost/Let's Learn Hardware PHP Edition-Updated To V 2.0/`.